zentyal/zentyal/docs/en/user/backup.rst

 Hardware failures, software bugs or human mistakes can cause an irreparable loss of important data.

-It's an unavoidable task to design a well tested **procedure to make, check and restore backups**, taking into consideration both configuration-only and full backups.
+It is an unavoidable task to design a well tested **procedure to make, check and restore backups**, taking into consideration both configuration-only and full backups.